choria-io/website/docs/content/reference/index.md

 # Reference

 This section provide reference information about the plugins included in Choria.
-You do not need to read or understand these to use Choria but they provide more in depth information if you are curious or want to see what is customizable.
+You do not need to read or understand these to use Choria but they provide more in depth information if you are curious or want to see what the underlying design looks like.